MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 8

+Player name above heads
+- Inside your player Prefab, create an empty GameObject
+- name it something like `FloatingInfo`
+    - position Y to 1.5
-Player name above heads.
-Inside your player Prefab, create an empty gameobject, name it something like Floating Info, set Height to 1.5 and scale X to -1.
-Inside that floating info, create a 3D text using Unity menu (GameObject - 3D Object - 3D Text), set it up as shown in the picture below.
+    - scale X to -1
+- Inside that `FloatingInfo`, create a 3D text using Unity menu (GameObject - 3D Object - 3D Text),
+- Set it up as shown in the picture below

 ![](./image--008.jpg)